 Her freelance work can be found in numerous local newspapers, youth sports articles in magazines, anthologies, and writer help books.
 Other online sites she writes for are Dear New Mom and Apraxia KIDS/CASNA.
 In her enthusiasm to support tweens and teens alike, she has created brochures and pamphlets for local sports’ organizations and has four, athletic yearbooks and numerous high school ice hockey and soccer program books credited to her which were distributed among the players of each team.
 She is also a middle grade writing workshop instructor and finds great joy in guiding the students and their stories.

 She can be found in the land of lobsters, snowy winters, and the occasional Eh’ya with her husband of over twenty years, four children (yes, they all play hockey), a playful pooch, and two kittens.
-She's currently working on the second book in her middle grade series, Motley Education.
+She's currently working on a new contemporary, faith-based middle grade novel with magical realism elements, and waiting for the second book in her middle grade series, Motley Education to release - DEAD ALLEY in the spring or summer of 2021.